-Mixed-precision tensor cores also do not follow the IEEE 754~\cite{ieee19} behaviour, because that would require relatively expensive normalisation and rounding logic to be evaluated on every FMA operation within the matrix multiply unit, which may not be justified for AI workloads that may tolerate rounding errors.
-The features of interest (that cause most impact to the matrix products) include normalization points in multi-term floating-point addition, the adopted rounding modes, the block fused multiply--accumulate (FMA) size (number of additions in a dot-product-add operation), and the use of extra bits in intermediate alignments of significands of products, amongst others.
+Mixed-precision tensor cores do not conform with the IEEE 754~\cite{ieee19} floating point standard, because that would require relatively expensive normalisation and rounding logic to be evaluated on every fused multiply-accumulate (FMA) operation within the matrix multiply-accumulate units, which may not be justified for AI workloads that tend to tolerate rounding errors.
+The features of interest (that cause most impact to the matrix products) include normalization points in multi-term floating-point addition, the rounding modes at various points of computation, the block FMA size (number of additions in a dot-product-add operation), and the use of extra bits in the intermediate alignments of significands of products, amongst other design decisions.
 The lack of standardization across vendors makes reproducibility and explainability of numerical results particularly challenging in scientific computing applications which may rely on cross-platform consistency.
-It can also cause difficulties for performing accurate error analysis of algorithms that utilise mixed-precision matrix multipliers.
+It can also cause difficulties for performing accurate rounding error analysis of algorithms that utilise mixed-precision matrix multipliers.

 To address these challenges, the identified numerical features can be abstracted into bit-accurate behavioral models that capture the characteristics of matrix multipliers.
 These models provide a software-level representation of hardware behaviour, enabling architecture research without requiring direct access to proprietary GPU implementations or specialised hardware knowledge.
 Furthermore, such models allow reasoning about the numerical accuracy of scientific computing applications that utilise matrix multipliers on data centre GPUs.

 In addition, these models may help improve numerical reproducibility and stability in large-scale numerical simulations~\cite{rounderr}.
 Undocumented hardware-level numerical effects that contribute to variability in machine learning systems~\cite{random_ML_review}, once characterized, can help isolate true algorithmic behavior from hardware-induced artifacts, thereby improving experimental consistency.
 Moreover, since matrix multiplication is a core computational component of large language model inference, variations in GPU numerical behavior can also lead to differences in inference outputs across hardware platforms~\cite{inference_LLM_numerical}.
 The proposed models make it possible to reproduce and modify such numerical behaviors in software, enabling controlled studies of their impact on the accuracy, and reproducibility.